NolanNicholson/chest/README.md

 * Add iterative deepening within a time constraint.

 ### Interface
-* Currently, the human player always plays as White, and the computer always plays as Black.
-This should be customizable.
 * Allow the Chest AI to communicate via UCI.
 * Determine the Chest AI's Elo rating.